Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Future Work

 \section{Future Work}

-Although our proposed LN-tuning is comparable to other parameter-efficient methods with extreme few parameters and high time efficiency and the unified framework of prefix-tuning and LN-tuning achieves SOTA performance, there are still valuable points for further exploration.
-First, note that the way of tuning gain and bias term in LN-tuning is a new tuning method and can be applied after any output vector of PLMs, are there undiscovered methods to achieve SOTA performance by only non-unified way?
-Besides, why the unified framework of combining LN-tuning and Prefix-Tuning (MHA+LN) can perform better than previous adapter-based methods (MHA+FFN), and why tuning the bias vectors of LayerNorm only can perform better than BitFit which tunes all bias vectors of PLMs, more theoretical analysis and experimental validation can be done in the future work.
+While prefix-tuning and LN-tuning operate together to attain SOTA performance and LN-tuning has a high time efficiency with very few tunable parameters, there are still worthwhile areas for additional research.
+First, take note that the LN-tuning approach for tuning gain and bias term is a novel tuning technique that can be used after any PLM output vector.
+Exist any undiscovered techniques to perform SOTA by only learnable modules in LN-tuning?
+Further investigation can be done in future work to determine why the unified framework of integrating LN-tuning and Prefix-tuning (MHA+LN) can perform better than earlier adapter-based techniques (MHA+FFN).